iamdoublewei/iamdoublewei.github.io/_pages/about.md

 Recent News
 ======
+**November 2025**: Our paper “AERO: Adaptive and Efficient Runtime-Aware OTA Updates for Energy-Harvesting IoT” has been accepted to **DATE'26**.

 **January 2025**: Our papers, “Energy-Adaptive Checkpoint-Free Intermittent Inference for Low Power Energy Harvesting Systems” and “Energy-efficient Persistently Secure Block-based Differential Checkpointing for Energy Harvesting Devices”, have been accepted to **ISQED'25**.